Skip to main content

 Contract workers

 • Contract workers are considered higher risk to the Society due to affordability concerns once a set contract period has ended.
-For this reason we would be looking for a track record of employment within the same sector for at least two years.
+For this reason we would be looking for a track record of employment within the same sector for at least two years with no more than a 6 week break in-between contracts.
 This can be evidenced via the last two P60s / SA302s and TYO or accounts.

 • Applicants who have fixed term contracts within professional occupations such as Doctors, Teachers and Solicitors, will be regarded as in permanent employment.
 Applicants from contract workers in other fields will be considered on their individual merits.